 - Dairy-Free Milk – We love to use a vanilla almond milk in this gluten-free cornbread muffin recipe.
 It adds a touch of extra sw

 I haven’t tried substituting the eggs out of this gluten-free cornbread recipe.
 I’ve had a few people use chia egg (1 tablespoon ground chia seeds with 3 tablespoons water) with success.

 How do you make gluten-free southern cornbread?

-I’ve tried cornbread that has more of a cake texture.
+I’ve tried gluten-free cornbread recipes that have more of a cake texture.
 These don’t.
 These are hearty, thick, and corn-bread-like (if that makes any sense).
-Sure, I love cornbread that is actually cake – fluffy and sweet, enough that you could lather on some buttercream frosting and devour with a fork.
+Sure, I love gluten-free cornbread that is actually cake – fluffy and sweet, enough that you could lather on some buttercream frosting and devour with a fork.

 These gluten-free cornbread muffins are the kind that you ladle chili over, the kind that you mop up the last of your stew with.
 It’s my tried and true gluten-free cornbread that we serve to our family.
 I hope you like it as much as we do.